| | |

-My Latest Budget Astrophotography Build
+Use My Budget Astrophotography Build Guide to Complete Your Setup

 I recently assembled a budget astrophotography rig to capture deep-sky objects in my backyard.
 While I knew this system would be very capable, I was astonished by the quality of the pictures I took with it.

-Astrophotography (and photography in general) can be an expensive hobby with high-end equipment often costing thousands of dollars.
+Astrophotography (and photography in general) can be an expensive hobby, with high-end equipment often costing thousands of dollars.
 While there are cheaper options available for beginners or those on a tight budget, they usually come with certain limitations in quality or functionality.

-This rig offers a fully capable setup, at a more affordable price, without compromising on performance.
+This rig offers a fully capable setup at a more affordable price without compromising on performance.
 It’s designed to capture stunning deep-sky objects while keeping costs lower than many premium alternatives, making it an ideal choice for those wanting to get serious about astrophotography without breaking the bank.

-The Budget Build
+The Budget Build Template

 My budget astrophotography build featuring the SVBONY SV550 refractor telescope.

-Tracking Telescope Mount
+The Tracking Telescope Mount

 The inspiration for this build was a new intermediate-level mount that I believe could be a big hit with the amateur astro community in 2025.
+At $760 USD, the Sky-Watcher EQ-AL55i costs about the same as the Star Adventurer GTi but can handle double the payload at 22 pounds.

 While it’s not a premium strain wave mount, I was hoping it would overperform for its price range, and I kept a close eye on my guiding graph.
+For a closer look at this mount’s tracking performance, be sure to watch my video where I show the known declination backlash issue

 Sky-Watcher EQ-AL55i Specs:

-- Mount type: Equatorial
+• Mount type: Equatorial

-- Payload capacity: 22 pounds (9.97kg)
+• Payload capacity: 22 pounds (9.97kg)

-- Saddle type: V-style
+• Saddle type: V-style

-- Head size: 286mm x 241mm x 133mm
+• Head size: 286mm x 241mm x 133mm

-- Head weight: 8.2 pounds (3.7kg)
+• Head weight: 8.2 pounds (3.7kg)

-- Tripod Weight: 11.5 pounds
+• Tripod Weight: 11.5 pounds

-- Polar Scope: Yes, illuminated
+• Polar Scope: Yes, illuminated

-- Tracking Modes: Sideral, Solar, Lunar
+• Tracking Modes: Sidereal, Solar, Lunar

 Choosing a mount with the appropriate payload capacity is one of the most important factors in ensuring smooth tracking and accurate imaging.